 Thanks for your interest in Women's Tournament Challenge.
 This year's game has ended.

-Please check out the latest ESPN fantasy games on the Fantasy Game Front Page
+Please check out the latest ESPN fantasy games on the Fantasy Game Front Page.

 By ESPN Fantasy Staff

-So best of luck as you take your shot toward women's bracket glory.
+Best of luck as you take your shot toward women's bracket glory.

 Have a group you'd like others to join?
 Do you think one of the underdogs can pull off a major upset?
 Let yourself be heard or just see what others have to say on the Women's Tournament Challenge Forum.